kirei/dnssec-alg-update/dnssec-alg-update.md

 This document lists, and in some cases assigns, the implementation status of cryptographic algorithms used with DNSSEC.
 It is not meant to be a discussion on algorithm superiority.

-Since the satus of two algorithms have changed, it is important to consider the long term effect of these changes in implementations.
+Since the status of two algorithms have changed, it is important to consider the long term effect of these changes in implementations.

 An implementation may have provided a default algorithm to use when generating a DNSKEY.
 An implementation may select a default algorithm to sign DNSSEC records.
 It is recommended that implementations that provide a default algorithm use an algorithm with the status "Must Implement".